ShanmukhaManoj11/CarND_Term1/P3_BehavioralCloning/writeup_template.md

 This allows the trained model to not be biased more with 'low' zone angles.

 The model used an adam optimizer with initial learning rate = 0.0001.

+The model was trained for 10 epochs, each epoch with batch size 128 and 2000 steps which makes 128*2000 images fed into the network for training at each epoch.
+And also the epoch that achieved the least validation loss is saved as the final model.

+Following plot shows the training loss and validation reducing with epoch,
+![alt text][image4]

+For a closer look into the validation loss -
+![alt text][image5]

+The model saved corresponds to the minimum validation loss achieved at epoch 4.

 #### 4. Performance